feathery-org/slate/source/index.html.md

 Parameter | Type          | Description
 --------- |---------------| -----------
-account_id | String (UUID) | The unique ID of the account token | String        | A JWT token that can be passed to the Feathery dashboard to automatically log the account in,
+account_id | String (UUID) | The unique ID of the account token | String        | A JWT token that can be passed to the Feathery dashboard to automatically log the account in.

 ## Populate Workspace with Template Form